xatier/libreddit-azure/README.md

 ./run.sh
 ```

-### Use base64-encoded secrets for Caddyfile
+### Use base64-encoded secrets for Caddyfile and ca.certs

-We can also use [base64-encode the Caddy configuration file](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-container-group-ssl#base64-encode-secrets-and-configuration-file) in the mounted volumes.
+We can also use [base64-encode configuration files](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-container-group-ssl#base64-encode-secrets-and-configuration-file) in the mounted volumes.
 Simply
-Remove the comments in `setup.yaml` and replace with the base64 string.
+Remove the comments in `setup.yaml` and replace with the base64 strings.